simgrid/simgrid/docs/source/tuto_s4u.rst

    :start-after: master-begin
    :end-before: master-end

 Here comes the code of the worker actors.
-This function expects only one parameter from its vector of strings: its identifier so that it knows on which mailbox its incoming tasks will arrive.
-Its code is very
+This function expects no parameter from its vector of strings.
+Its code is very simple: it expects messages on the mailbox that is named after its own host.
+As long as it gets valid computation requests (whose compute_amount is positive), it compute this task and waits for the next one.

-simple: as long as it gets valid computation requests (whose compute_amount is positive), it compute this task and waits for the next one.
+The worker retrieves its own host with :cpp:func:`simgrid::s4u::this_actor::get_host`.
+The :ref:`simgrid::s4u::this_actor <namespace_simgrid__s4u__this_actor>` namespace contains many such helping functions.

 .. literalinclude:: ../../examples/s4u/app-masterworkers/s4u-app-masterworkers-fun.cpp
    :language: c++